-The Gender Pay Gap Information Act, 2021 requires organisations with over 250 employees to report on their Gender Pay Gap.
-2022 is the first year that organisations will have to report on their Gender Pay Gap.
+The Gender Pay Gap Information Act, 2021 requires organisations with over 250 employees to report on their gender pay gap.
+2023 is the second year that organisations will have to report on their gender pay gap.
 Organisations are asked to select a 'snapshot' date in the month of June.
-For all local authorities, the snapshot date is 30 June 2022.
+The reporting period is the 12-month period immediately preceding and including the snapshot date, which for local authorities, the snapshot date is 30 June 2023.

-Organisations have six months to prepare their calculations, before reporting six months later during December 2022.
+Organisations have six months to prepare their calculations, before reporting six months later during December 2023.
 The information must be published on the employer's website or in some other way that is accessible to all its employees and to the public.